finance calculator

 Deep dive

-This heat pump vs gas cost calculator compares annual heating costs using your load, runtime, COP/AFUE, and fuel prices, then shows simple payback on the heat pump’s higher upfront cost.
+This heat pump vs gas heat cost calculator compares annual heating costs using your heating load, runtime, heat pump COP, furnace AFUE, and local gas and electricity prices, then estimates a simple payback on any extra heat pump upfront cost.

 FAQs